 1.)
-Freedom Trail
+Follow the Freedom Trail

-The perfect self-led tour through the best historical sites in the city, the Freedom Trail is a 2.5 mile (4 km) long route that takes visitors past 16 significant places.
-The Trail features museums, churches, meeting houses, and burying grounds along a red-painted trail that crosses streets and sidewalks through downtown Boston.
+The perfect self-led tour through the best historical sites in the city, the Freedom Trail is a 2.5 mile (4 km) long route that will take you past sixteen historically significant places.

-The south-end of the trail begins at the Boston Common Visitor Center, then heads north through the Waterfront and North End areas of the city.
+The south end of the trail begins at the Boston Common Visitor Center, then heads north through the Waterfront and North End areas of the city.
 The trail crosses the water before branching off into two different ending points: Bunker Hill Monument, and the USS Constitution Museum.

 2.)
-Faneuil Hall
+See Faneuil Hall

 Located near the waterfront, Faneuil Hall is often called the “Cradle of Liberty”, as it hosted the very first Town Meeting in the United States.

 Today, the site is a popular shopping area, with historic Quincy Market located next door and plenty of great shops and restaurants surrounding it.

 3.)
-Boston Common
+Explore Boston Common

-Now, the area was originally owned by William Blackstone, but was bought by a few Puritan colonists who wanted to use the land as a communal pasture for their livestock to graze.
+Now, the area was originally owned by William Blackstone but was bought by a few Puritan colonists who wanted to use the land as a communal pasture for their livestock to graze.

 Over the years, the park played a role in the history of the United States as Redcoats made camp on it 1775, and celebratory fireworks were lit for the repeal of the Stamp Act and end of the Revolutionary War.